 San Francisco fortune-telling permits: KQED has the whole scoop on the permit situation that David described in Two Truths and a Lie.
 More from the legal blog Lowering the Bar.

-CONOP-8888, the government plan for a zombie attack: Here’s the CDC advice for surviving a zombie apocalypse.
-CNN reported on the government’s plan, and the Washington Post points out What’s wrong with the Pentagon’s plan to thwart the zombie apocalypse.
+CONOP-8888, the government plan for a zombie attack: The CDC advice for surviving a zombie apocalypse is now retired (sad tromboe), but you can still read the CNN report on the government’s plan, and the Washington Post opinion on What’s wrong with the Pentagon’s plan to thwart the zombie apocalypse.

 Famous Monsters of Filmland: The official website is a treasure trove of monstery goodness.